seniorsoftwarevlogger/takmak/readme.md

-65% orthogonal staggered column split keyboard
+Takmak
 ==

+65% orthogonal staggered column split keyboard you've been looking for!

 You may not use this for any commercial purpose.